Introduction To Motorcycle Maintenance - Page 1

 - spark plug socket (deep socket or spark plug tool), common sizes are: 18 mm, 5/8 in, 13/16 in

-- extensions for socket/ratchet use (3-, 6-inch commonly used; there are other lengths)
+- extensions for socket/ratchet use (3-inch, 6-inch commonly used; there are other lengths)

-- 3/8-inch drive flex bar / breaker bar is handy for rotating the crankshaft when checking valve clearances
+- 3/8-inch drive flex bar / breaker bar - handy for rotating the crankshaft when checking valve clearances

-- 1/2-inch drive breaker bar (kind-of like a long-handled ratchet, but without the ratcheting mechanism, that gives you more leverage) is useful for loosening axle nuts and other high-torque nuts
+- 1/2-inch drive breaker bar (kind-of like a long-handled ratchet, but without the ratcheting mechanism, that gives you more leverage) - useful for loosening axle nuts and other high-torque nuts

 - torque wrench(es) – they usually have a limited torque range, so you may need more than one